 I have won multiple awards in international songwriting competitions including 5 honorable mentions in the American Song Festival and 2 excellences in songwriting awards in the Great American Song Contest.

-I am the Handbell choir director at Hope Presbyterian Church in Tinton Falls, New Jersey and am a member of the church praise band.
-I play (As needed) drums, bass, piano, trombone, or trumpet with the praise band and I also sing with the vocal choir and the men’s quartet.
+I am the Director of Music at Hope Presbyterian Church in Tinton Falls, New Jersey, directing a praise band, a vocal choir, a men’s ensemble, and a handbell choir.
+Aside from trombone I am a competent drummer, a functional piano player (But getting better), a fledgling bass player, and a trumpet hobbyist (I’ve always been a frustrated trumpet player, I love the instrument).
 My day job as a Bassett Furniture store manager pays the bills and I’m very blessed to have this job with an awesome company and a terrific staff.
 I have a modest collection of big band music published through Lush Life Music in the UK and distributed in the US by E-Jazz Lines.

 I love spending time with my family (ESPECIALLY my grandson and granddaughter J), making music, walking the beach in Ocean Grove, New Jersey, listening to, playing in, or arranging for big bands, Ryan’s Cinnamon Ice Cream, and rooting for the New York Mets.
 I must also confess to being a drum corps nut.
 I marched with the Eatontown, New Jersey Royales Jr. Drum and Bugle Corps from 1969 through 1972 and then served as Assistant Horn Instructor in 1979 and 1980.
 I remain a huge fan, enjoying both DCI and DCA contests when my work schedule allows.

 The “God Works in Mysterious Ways” Department: